19 Quirky Date Ideas in Melbourne For Couples and Singles

 As you most probably know, the whole dinner and a movie (or just simply “drinks”) routine when dating can get tiring, quickly.

 If you’re in a relationship, you may want to do something different once in a while, to spice things up.

 If you’re single but playing the field, there is only so many times you can go through the routine of let’s-get-to-know-each-other-over-a-drink-or-two before your head feels like it’s going to explode out of boredom.

-Most fortunately, there’s a tonne of stuff to do in Melbourne that would qualify as a quirky date.
+Most fortunately, there’s a tonne of fun things to do in Melbourne as a couple.
 Some are more culinary, others are a bit more active.
 Some options are versed in history and there are those with a sustainable twist.

 Here are some fun and quirky date ideas for Melbourne, no matter what your preference or relationship status (ie long-term loving, or single and mingling).